donniy/TickTech/README.md

 If you cannnot run a bash script then follow the next steps

---change directory to app/frontend
+First change the directory to app/frontend

+'''sh
+cd app/frontend
+'''

+Then run npm commands to setup vuejs

+'''sh
---run npm install
+npm install
---run npm run build
+npm run build
+'''

---change directory back to the head folder, so back two levers.
+Then move back to the base directory
---create a virtual environment (virtualenv venv).
-In the gitingore files are some names for the environment directory names we ignore.
-Dont upload your virtual environment directory to git! activate the virtualenv pip install -r requirements.txt
+'''sh
+cd ../../
+'''

+Setup a virtual environment, for the name we use venv, if you want to use a different one check the gitignore file for possible names, or add the name to gitignore.
+Do not update your virtual environment directory to git!

+'''sh
+virtualenv venv
+source venv/bin/activate
+pip install -r requirements.txt
+'''
 That are all the steps needed for installation.

 ### Running
 In order to run the app, start your virtual environment.

-Then run flask within your virtual environment.
-For running flask check the docs.
+'''sh
+source venv/bin/activate
+'''

+Then execute these commands from the project root, to run flask and the application.
+'''sh
+export FLASK_ENV=development
+FLASK_APP=app/backend/app.py flask run
+'''

+To deactivate your virtual environment do:
+'''sh
+deactivate
+'''

 ### Documentation
  - Flask: https://flask.pocoo.org/docs/1.0